swiss-art-research-net/aaao/README.md

 For releases under the CRMaaa name, please refer to the old repository: https://github.com/swiss-art-research-net/crmaaa

-The formalisation and publication of the Art and Architectural Argumentation Ontology have been generously funded by
+The formalisation and publication of the Art and Architectural Argumentation Ontology have been generously funded by:

 <img src="/img/swissuniversities.svg" width="360"/>